 Course Requirements: The CMHSAC degree requirements consist of a total of 31 Graduate credits, 9 of which are in the area of substance abuse.
 All of the courses are usually offered once a year during certain semesters.
 The three required courses for the CMHSAC are offered during the regular academic year.

 CMHSAC PROGRAM CURRICULUM

-\Please visit newschool.edu/nssr/psychology-courses to view the New School for Social Research's Department of Psychology's course catalog for descriptions of course content.
-Students are strongly encouraged to complete the requirements for the degree within two uears.
+Please review the New School for Social Research's Department of Psychology's course catalog for descriptions of course content.
+Students are strongly encouraged to complete the requirements for the degree within two years.